What are mixture experiments?

 Next, you need to plan your experiments (in DOE terminology: you need to plan your experimental runs).
 How are you going to vary the proportions of PE, PP, and PS?
 You need to ensure that you cover the experimental region while minimizing the number of experiments that you’ll run.

-Here’s where mixture designs come into play.
-These designs are specifically developed for situations where the components must sum to a constant — typically 100% or 1.
+Mixture designs are built for situations where the components must sum to a constant — typically 100% or 1.
 The experimental space is represented using simplex-based geometries (triangular for 3 components, tetrahedral for 4, etc.) and each experimental run is optimally placed inside the simplex, ensuring that the compositional space is properly explored.

-You decide to keep it simple and explore only pure or binary blend compositions, meaning that each factor is going to take two levels (\(m=2\)).
+You decide to keep it simple and explore only pure or binary blend compositions, meaning that each factor is going to take two levels (m=2m=2).
 This setup includes three points for each component: 1 for a single-component, 0.5 for the binary blend, and 0 for blends that do not include that component.
-This approach will allow you to fit a second order polynomial and get an idea of how two components interact with each other.
+This allows you to fit a second-order polynomial and see how pairs of components interact.

-After calculating the relative proportions of each component and plotting them, your experimental design looks like the following:
+Calculating the proportions and plotting them, the design looks like this:

 SLD design